 Archeologists have uncovered records of shipments and bartering dialogues between merchants regarding large quantities of Persian caviar, which tells us that the product has been in high demand for many thousands of years.

-As territories and politics grew more complex throughout classic antiquity, the caviar industry in the area remained a constant source of cash flow and regional identity.
+As territories, international trade, and politics grew more complex throughout classic antiquity, the caviar industry in the area remained a constant source of cash flow and regional identity.

 Despite countless shifts in political and cultural power throughout the pre-modern and medieval eras, caviar continued to be an economic powerhouse for merchants and elites in the region.